alexmt/argo-combined-demo/README.md

 ## Let's do it

-1. First of all we need a cluster.
+1. First of all we need a Kubernetes cluster.
 Nothing fancy is required here.
 Use your GKE, EKS cluster or just run [minikube](https://github.com/kubernetes/minikube) cluster on your laptop.
 2. Install Argo CD.
 Follow the getting started instructions in Argo CD [documentation](https://argoproj.github.io/argo-cd/getting_started/).
 > TLDR: